Control 1.17: Endpoint Data Loss Prevention (Endpoint DLP)

 Additional Resources

-- Microsoft Learn: Endpoint DLP overview
+- Microsoft Learn: Learn about Endpoint DLP

 - Microsoft Learn: Configure Endpoint DLP settings